Skip to content

 Account TypeSignMeaningTo Display as Positive

-IncomeNegative (credit)Money earnedUse -SUM(amount) or SUM(amount) * -1
+IncomeNegative (credit)Money earnedUse -SUM(CAST(amount AS REAL)) or SUM(CAST(amount AS REAL)) * -1

-LiabilitiesNegative (credit)What you oweUse -SUM(amount) for outstanding balance
+LiabilitiesNegative (credit)What you oweUse -SUM(CAST(amount AS REAL)) for outstanding balance

 Common derived values:

-• Savings = Income - Expenses = SUM(CASE WHEN account_type = 'Income' THEN -amount ELSE 0 END) - SUM(CASE WHEN account_type = 'Expenses' THEN amount ELSE 0 END)
+• Savings = Income - Expenses = SUM(CASE WHEN account_type = 'Income' THEN -CAST(amount AS REAL) ELSE 0 END) - SUM(CASE WHEN account_type = 'Expenses' THEN CAST(amount AS REAL) ELSE 0 END)

 Your ledger may contain multiple currencies (e.g., USD and INR).
 Never sum amounts across different currencies.
 Always do one of: